Side sheets are supplementary surfaces primarily used on tablet and desktop.

 Side sheets can be visible or hidden based on screen size or user need, and they often become bottom sheets on mobile.

-1. Sheet 2.
-Content 3.
-Scrim (Modal only)
+3. Scrim (Modal only)

 Side sheets are anchored to the left or right edge of the screen.
 They are a fixed width and typically span the height of the screen.
 Their dimensions depend on how the app’s layout is subdivided into UI regions.

+【Do】Place side sheets along the left or right edge of the screen. 【Don’t】Don’t fully inset a side sheet from the screen edges.
+This makes the sheet’s position and scroll behavior unclear, while obscuring primary content.
 Side sheets can display a wide variety of content and layouts, ranging from a list of actions to supplemental content in a tabular layout.

-Side sheets can be vertically scrolled independent of the rest of the UI.
+Metadata about a photo in a standard side sheet A list of filters in a modal side sheet Side sheets can be vertically scrolled independent of the rest of the UI.
 This allows their scroll position and contents to persist while the page is scrolled, and vice versa.

 Side sheets cannot be horizontally scrolled.

+【Do】Side sheets can vertically scroll internally when their content exceeds the screen height.【Don’t】Don’t allow horizontal scrolling in a side sheet or layout in a way that suggests horizontal scrolling.
+A side sheet’s narrow width leaves limited space to fully view items.
 Side sheets that are modal on mobile, due to limited screen width, can become standard side sheets on tablet and desktop.
 The reverse is also true.

 Side sheets should be placed on the opposite side of a side navigation drawer to avoid obstructing the UI or causing confusion about the sheet’s functionality.